Saturday, October 18, 2014

 In printing, there are brands of black that look gray, mainly because they were made with cheaper or heavily diluted pigments and are often used for low-budget projects (the <best> example for those black inks are newpapers).
 Even some of the more expensive black do tend to be somewhat "light" especially on certain papers (the paper stock's ability to absorb moisture affect how <deep> a color can look).
 We do have a trick of making sure the black on prints look as "black as it can be" by mixing a certain amount of Cyan, Magenta and Yellow on areas where deep black is needed.
 This black is called "rich" black (see the graphic below.
 There is also the process of overprinting black text over a full color background, making the text look deeper and avoiding that white "halo" around the text when misalignment (most often) occurs.

 Here's where it gets trickier; there is also no such thing as "shades of gray" (so that book title is actually incorrect, but, we can leave that to creative license, and we don't bother arguing about the conventions anymore because it's an exercise in futility).
-Gray is a result of mixing white pigment with black, so, 50%gray is actually a shade of black.
+Gray is a result of mixing white pigment with black, so, 50%gray is actually a tone of black.
 As one gets closer to black, even 99% black is still gray.
 We can call it "dark gray," but not "light black" (though honestly, no one can really detect 99% tone of a color that easily unless one is actually trained to do so).
 Conventionally, gray is simulated in offset printing, not by mixing white ink with black, but rather using screen tones, or often referred to as "half tones" on white paper (white ink is rather rare, and hardly used since most paper mediums are on the light side, printer with darker inks to produce images on print).
 Those are the patterns of small dots you see on (offset) printed material, so small you can hardly detect them in <normal> reading distances, but, when you look at it up close or with a magnifying class, you'll be able to see them.
 The combination of those black dots on white paper (or substrate, as the case may be) create the illusion of gray.
-Lighter grays (or lighter shades of black) are simulated by smaller dots, and those dots become larger and closer together as the grays become darker.
+Lighter grays (or lighter tones of black) are simulated by smaller dots, and those dots become larger and closer together as the grays become darker.
 When the dots overlap completely, we have black.

-Shades of black are also used to produce shades of other colors, so red becomes dark red or, maroon, or blood red.
+Tones of black are also used to produce shades of other colors, so red becomes dark red or, maroon, or blood red.
 Of course, these colors as inks also come as <solid> colors, if you are familiar with the Pantone© Color System, but are seldom used unless a single specific color is needed economy-wise, thus using only one instead of combining two or more process colors.
 Pantone inks are used when an specific color is not reproducible with combining CMYK values.